 shares may be as high as the number of shares issued.
 However, outstanding shares do not include treasury stock.

-Treasury shares - A company can always by back some of their own shares
+Treasury shares - A company can always buy back some of its own shares

 previously issued and/or outstanding.
 When a

 company repurchases its own stock, the repurchased shares are called treasury stock because they are held in the company’s treasury department.
 Treasury stock is not considered outstanding.
-However, they are considered issued.
+However, it is considered issued.

-Example #1:
+Example 1:

 A company is authorized to sell 500,000 shares of its own stock.
 It sells 300,000 shares.
 In this case, there are 300,000 shares issued and outstanding.

-Example #2:
+Example 2:

 A company is authorized to sell 500,000 shares of its own stock.
 It sells 300,000 shares.
-Later it repurchases 50,000 of the shares previously issued.
+Later, it repurchases 50,000 of the shares previously issued.
 In this case, we say there are 50,000 shares of treasury stock held in the treasury department, and only 450,000 shares are outstanding.
 The number of shares issued is still 300,000 because treasury shares are considered issued but not outstanding.

-Example #3:
+Example 3:

 Assume all authorized shares have been sold and there are 75,000 treasury shares and 550,000 shares outstanding.
 How many shares were authorized?
-Recall, treasury stock is considered issued but not outstanding.
-Thus, there are 625,000 shares were issued.
+Recall that treasury stock is considered issued but not outstanding.
+Thus, there are 625,000 shares that were issued.
 In this case, this is also the number of shares authorized.

 Types of Stock

-In general, a corporation may issue two types of stocks are issued: Common stock and Preferred Stock.
+In general, a corporation may issue two types of stock: common stock and preferred stock.
 While there may be subclasses of these types, we will concentrate on the generic types.

 Preferred Stock Preferred stock is referred to as such because preferred stockholders